gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 {{% notice tip "Tip" %}}
 Smaller tasks take less time, can be restarted/retried, can be distributed.
 Always check if the input data can be chunked & tasks made to smaller units instead of one big task.
 {{% /notice %}}

+{{% notice tip "Tip" %}}
+When there are more producers than consumers it will quickly overwhelm the system, use a queue to store and process the tasks asynchronously.
+{{% /notice %}}

 ### 6. Design a flash sale system